AviDrone/.github/profile/README.md

 Our goal is to create an Unmanned Aerial System (UAS) that can search for and detect signals emitted from avalanche transceivers and mark the victim's locations autonomously.

-The problems the AviDrone project seeks to solve are as follows:
+The problems the AviDrone project seeks to solve are:

 * Pinpoint a victim's location autonomously using avalanche transceivers.